frogtd/rose_bloom/README.md

 # rose_bloom

 `rose_bloom` is a crate for passing out references that won't move when you push to it.
-It also happens to be accidentally thread-safe, so you can also use it as a concurrent queue.
+It also happens to be accidentally thread-safe, so you can also use it as a concurrent queue, if you don't care about freeing memory.
+This is a lock-free data structure.

 ## Example